Different types of teams and how they collaborate

 In regards to work location, we can categorize teams into two types:

-Traditional, face-to-face teams work in close physical proximity, in offices where they have in-person interactions with other team members.
-Team members travel to the offices, spend their work hours either in the office or in the field, and travel back home after.
+Co-located teams are teams whose members are located at the same physical space.
+They have the opportunity to practice face-to-face collaboration.
+Co-located team members travel to the offices, spend their work hours either in the office or in the field, and travel back home after.
 During their daily activities, they can communicate with their colleagues by simply walking over to them and starting a conversation.

 Co-located groups have better quality interactions, due to a lot of communication consisting of non-verbal cues.
 You instinctively recognize these cues by being in the same physical space as the other person, and by consciously and unconsciously observing their body language.
 This ability allows for the easier transfer of information and leaves less room for miscommunication.